Fleeting beauty: Cherry Blossom Festival’s joyous return amid a pandemic’s shadow

 Nearby D.C. is one of their favorite cities, he said, so it was easy enough to tag along.
 In late February, Sood started compulsively checking cherryblossomwatch.com and the comments in The Post to find the perfect day to carry out his plan.
 He purchased a round-cut diamond solitaire and hired a photographer to scope out an ideal spot.

 The couple had known each other since they were children growing up in California and began dating a few years ago.
-Cooped up in their parents’ houses, which happened to be just a mile apart, their deepening love for one another was an unexpected pandemic gift.
+Cooped up in their parents’ houses, which happened to be just a mile apart, their deepening love for each other was an unexpected pandemic gift.

 Sidhu, 32, observed the way Sood was quick to pick up on their parents’ needs without being asked, grocery shopping to protect them from infection, making them elaborate treats to ease their isolation — overnight baked French toast, homemade biscuits with gravy, blueberry coffee cake.